 Spring Term 1: The death of Thomas Becket / King John and the Magna Carta

-Summer Term 2: How did the Industrial Revolution impact on the local area?
+Summer Term 2: How did the Industrial Revolution impact on Britain?

-Autumn Term 2: The Suffragettes and Votes for Women
+Spring Term 1: Life during World War One, the Suffragettes and Votes for Women

 Key Stage 4

-At Key Stage 4 History groups are mixed ability or set depending on the whole school timetable.
+At Key Stage 4 History groups are mixed ability.

 Summer Term 1: Exam preparation / Revision